 The Carnegie Foundation and CASE will name national-level winners in four categories based on the Carnegie classification system:

 State-level winners will also be selected.
 Please note that not every eligible state and jurisdiction will have a winner each year as meeting the award program’s demanding criteria is not easy.
-In 2012, for example, there were winners in 30 states and the District of Columbia.
+In 2013, for example, there were winners in 36 states.

 The primary characteristic the judges consider is an extraordinary dedication to undergraduate teaching, which should be demonstrated by excellence in the following areas:

 Judging takes place in several stages under the purview of three separate panels.
 The first panel, assembled by CASE, is comprised of deans and professors, education reporters, and government and foundation representatives.
 They select about 100 preliminary winners out of the entire candidate pool.
 A second similar panel winnows this number down to 24 finalists.

 The third panel is convened by the Carnegie Foundation for the Advancement of Teaching.
 This grand jury, which usually includes a former U.S. Professor of the Year, a student, an education association representative, and other campus representatives, selects the outstanding U.S. professors in the four categories and completes the selection of state winners from entries that meet the program's demanding criteria.